jlouis/safetyvalve/README.md

 # Changes

+### v2.3.0 -> v2.3.1

+Introduce release 17.0 as a supported architecture.
+Update the lager dependency.

 ### v2.2.0 -> v2.3.0

 Add explicit calls to `sv:ask/2` and `sv:done/3`.
 These calls allows one to run resource acquisition and release in different scopes.
 While this is slighty dangerous, there are places where one needs exactly this behaviour in systems.